Samiha128/Health_Situation_in_Morocco/README.md

 - **Tracking the Evolution of Medical Resources**: The project enables tracking the evolution of the number of hospitals and doctors over time, providing key indicators to assess the improvement or deterioration of healthcare services in the country.

-By using this project, policymakers, researchers, and analysts can gain a clearer and more comprehensive view of the healthcare situation in Morocco, as well as useful comparisons with other countries to better understand the strengths and challenges of the Moroccan healthcare system.

 ## Difficulties ⚠️